 To my eyes, the hardest part of value investing isn’t calculating intrinsic value or deciphering a balance sheet.
 It’s the behavioral agony of holding the strategy through its ugly years.
 When I sit down to watch a documentary about Warren Buffett, I’m not looking for stock tips.
-I’m looking for a masterclass in psychological endurance.
+I’m looking for a case study in psychological endurance.
 Because surviving a prolonged period where value drastically underperforms the broader market—like we saw in the late 1990s tech bubble or the relentless growth rally of the 2010s—requires an iron stomach.
 You look wrong.
 You feel wrong.
 Your portfolio lags.
 That’s the reality of adhering to strict investing philosophies when the rest of the world is chasing momentum.

 I’ve spent years building quantitative systems and studying capital efficiency, but I still return to these films when my own behavioral itch to tinker flares up.
 They are grounding mechanisms.
 You see the sheer boredom required for success.
 Good investing is boring.
 If it’s exciting, you’re probably taking on uncompensated risk.
 The tracking error pain when your alternative sleeve underperforms for two years running is real.
 These documentaries remind me that enduring that tracking error is the price of admission.